You Should Have Left: Plot

-Desperate to escape the house, Theo and Ella decide to go to town by foot, but see a shadowy figure observing them from inside as they walk away from it.
+Desperate to escape the house, Theo and Ella decide to go to town on foot, but see a shadowy figure observing them from inside as they walk away from it.
 After some time, they find they have circled back to the house.
 Seeing no other option, they stay there for the night, but Theo enters the dream world again and sees his and Susanna's past selves as they first arrived at the house.
-He then meets Stetler, who has taken Ella captive.
-He takes Theo's form to taunt him and says he will return Ella on the condition that Theo does "what he must."
-Ella is returned, relieving Theo.
+He then meets Stetler.
+Theo asks Stetler to let Ella go, and Stetler says Theo is the one who is keeping her here.

-The next day, Susanna returns to the house, and Theo gives her Ella.
-He finally confesses to the true circumstances surrounding the death of his first wife: he did not directly kill her, but did not help when she was drowning; he simply watched her die because he had been miserable with her for so long.
-He accepts that he belongs in the house.
+The next day, Susanna returns to the house.
+Theo finally confesses to the true circumstances surrounding the death of his first wife: he did not directly kill her, but did not help when she was drowning; he simply watched her die because he had been miserable with her for so long.
+He accepts that he belongs in the house, and lets Ella go with Susanna.
 Theo's spirit is then seen trapped inside the house, revealing he had been the figure watching himself and Ella leave the night before, having tried to warn his past self by writing the messages in his journal.
 The shopkeeper's voice says that some people do not leave the house and that "the place finds them anyway."